 This weekly scheduled lesson with the ensemble director is to support students' skill development and participation within the performance ensemble.
-A rotating schedule is developed and distributed at the beginning of each year.
+A rotating schedule is developed and distributed at the beginning of each year and make up options are offered to reduce instructional conflicts.